Chaambi Operations: 2014

-February 1, 2014, three persons including a "terrorist" and two "accomplices" accused of funding insurgents Salafists were arrested by the Tunisian National Guards (TNG) in Jebel Chambi.
-Further north, five others are captured in Jendouba; This is according to the Ministry of Interior they are members of a cell involved in the supply of jihadists in Jebel Chaambi.
+On February 1, 2014, three persons, including a "terrorist" and two "accomplices" accused of funding insurgent Salafists, were arrested by the Tunisian National Guards (TNG) in Jebel Chambi.
+Further north, five others are captured in Jendouba.
+According to the Ministry of Interior they are members of a cell involved in the supply of jihadists in Jebel Chaambi.

 The army carried out new bombing on 4 and 6 February.
-7, a Moroccan jihadist described as "hungry" and in "a state of extreme exhaustion", was arrested near the Algerian border; he tried to flee the Djebel Chambi where climatic conditions are harsh due to heavy snowfall.
+7. A Moroccan jihadist described as "hungry" and in "a state of extreme exhaustion" was arrested near the Algerian border; he tried to flee the Djebel Chambi where climatic conditions are harsh due to heavy snowfall.

-April 16, 2014, the Tunisian army sent reinforcements to the Djebel Chambi, which is declared a "closed military zone".
+On April 16, 2014, the Tunisian army sent reinforcements to the Djebel Chambi, which is declared a "closed military zone.".
 All access to the mountain were sealed off by the Tunisian and Algerian armies.
 10,000 soldiers were involved in the operation.

 On the morning of April 18, after an exchange of fire between Tunisian soldiers and insurgents, a vehicle of the Tunisian army hit a mine near Henchir Talla, inside the closed military zone.
-The driver was killed and three other soldiers were wounded.
-Between 18 and 22, two jihadists were killed, and the charred body of a third fighter, probably killed by bombing the previous day, is also found.
-April 23, clashes are taking place outside of the closed military zone, in an industrial area on the road to Kasserine, in Kef.
-On the morning of April 24, F-5 aircraft bomb the mountain, with support of helicopters.
+The driver was killed, and three other soldiers were wounded.
+Between 18 and 22, two jihadists were killed, and the charred body of a third fighter, probably killed by bombing the previous day, was also found.
+On April 23, clashes are taking place outside of the closed military zone in an industrial area on the road to Kasserine, in Kef.
+On the morning of April 24, F-5 aircraft bombed the mountain with support of helicopters.

-On May 1, the Tunisian army regains control of Jebel Chambi without encountering resistance, Tunisian flags were planted on four peaks of the mountain.
-The jihadists are believed to have fallen back on the Jebel Salloum which is bombed by aircraft and artillery.
-According to security sources the newspaper Le Maghreb, 70% of the total area of the mountain is under control of the Tunisian army.
+On May 1, the Tunisian army regained control of Jebel Chambi without encountering resistance, and Tunisian flags were planted on four peaks of the mountain.
+The jihadists are believed to have fallen back on the Jebel Salloum, which is bombed by aircraft and artillery.
+According to security sources in the newspaper Le Maghreb, 70% of the total area of the mountain is under control of the Tunisian army.

-On May 5, security units Kasserine stop eight people suspected of providing logistical support to insurgents in Chaambi.
-According to the Interior Ministry, they provided food, phone chips, cameras, money, ammunition, and gave them information about the movements of the security forces.
-The same day, in the military zone closed Chaambi, Tunisian soldiers opened fire on two men who refused to obey the summons of the soldiers; one of them managed to escape, the other was killed.
-According to the Ministry of Defence, the last person named Ben Ali Mabrouk Yahyaoui was wanted, military equipment and a large amount of ammunition was found on site.
+On May 5, security units in Kasserine stopped eight people suspected of providing logistical support to insurgents in Chaambi.
+According to the Interior Ministry, they provided food, phone chips, cameras, money, and ammunition and gave them information about the movements of the security forces.
+The same day, in the closed military zone of Chaambi, Tunisian soldiers opened fire on two men who refused to obey the summons of the soldiers; one of them managed to escape, and the other was killed.
+According to the Ministry of Defense, the last person named Ben Ali Mabrouk Yahyaoui was wanted, and military equipment and a large amount of ammunition were found on site.
 The second man was finally caught while trying to hide in a house.
 This version of the story is disputed by other sources who claim that Yahyaoui was killed while he was alone, that he was not wanted for business flights, and had no connection with jihadists.